tamanna-hash/assignment-5-emergency-hotline/readme.md

 1.What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?

 ans:

     1.getElementById grabs a single element by its ID.

-    2.getElementsByClassName returns a live collection of all elements with a class.
+    2.getElementsByClassName returns a collection of all elements with a class.

     3.querySelector use CSS selectors to selects the first matching element .

-    4.querySelectorAll use CSS selectors to grab one or all matching elements.
+    4.querySelectorAll use CSS selectors to grab one or all matching elements .

 2.How do you create and insert a new element into the DOM?